-Vegan mint chocolate chip ice cream with just 4 key ingredients!
-This refreshing ice cream is incredibly creamy and easy to make.
-It's no-churn so you don't need an ice cream maker!
+Vegan mint chocolate chip ice cream made with only 4 key ingredients!
+This ice cream is easy to make and doesn’t need an ice cream maker.
+You can use this recipe to make a vegan mint chocolate ice cream cake!

 What to expect from this recipe